 Scott Rudolph Hall is located to the northeast of Brookings Hall.

 Aside from laboratories and offices, the building also houses one medium classroom, one small classroom, a computer lab, several teaching laboratories and the Matthew A. Grossman Museum of mineral specimens and meteorites.
-The Earth and Planetary Sciences library is also housed in the building.

 The architectural firm of Tsoi/Kobus & Associates of Boston designed the four-level 150,000-square-foot structure.
 Keeping with the classic Collegiate Gothic style of most other buildings on campus, the structure features Missouri red granite, limestone facing and a green slate roof.
 It was the first LEED-certified “green” building at Washington University in St. Louis.